oracle-samples/oci-data-science-ai-samples/ai-quick-actions/policies/README.md

   Allow dynamic-group aqua-dynamic-group to read objectstorage-namespaces in compartment <your-compartment-name>

   Allow dynamic-group aqua-dynamic-group to inspect compartments in tenancy

+  Allow dynamic-group aqua-dynamic-group to manage object-family in compartment <your-compartment-name> where any {target.bucket.name='<your-bucket-name>'}
   ```

 - ``dt_jr_policies``